aht/aht/README.md

 🤾‍ I contributed to Golang in the early days, like 10 years ago :).
 It's an efficient sieve of Eratosthenes using CSP channels that Rob Pike wants to keep as a demo/test use case in the main source code as it's quite an interesting concurrent system https://github.com/aht/gosieve.

-🤾‍ Some Python hacking back in the days while I had lots of free time [https://github.com/aht/extproc](fork-exec and pipe with I/O redirection), [Lazily-evaluated, parallelizable Python pipeline](https://github.com/aht/stream.py), [Agents and functions that modify Python sequences in-place](https://github.com/aht/listagent)
+🤾‍ Some Python hacking back in the days while I had lots of free time [fork-exec and pipe with I/O redirection](https://github.com/aht/extproc), [Lazily-evaluated, parallelizable Python pipeline](https://github.com/aht/stream.py), [Agents and functions that modify Python sequences in-place](https://github.com/aht/listagent)

 🤾‍ I wrote a toy LISP interpreter that support prefix/postfix & infix op just to annoy LISP people https://github.com/aht/olisp